 An initial diagnosis may reveal one type of ADHD.
 But symptoms can change over time.
 This is important information for adults, who may need to be reevaluated.

 After you’ve been diagnosed, there are a number of treatment options available.
 The primary goal of treatment is to manage ADHD symptoms and to promote positive behaviors.

 Your doctor may recommend behavioral therapy before starting any medications.
 Therapy can help people with ADHD replace inappropriate behaviors with new behaviors.
 Or help them find ways to express feelings.

 Parents can also receive behavior management training.
 This can help them manage their child’s behavior.
 And help them learn new skills for coping with the disorder.

 Children under age 6 usually start with behavior therapy and no medications.
 Children ages 6 and up may benefit most from a combination of behavior therapy and medications.

 There are two types of ADHD medications.

 - Stimulants are the most commonly prescribed medications.
-They are fast-acting and between 70 to 80 percent of children have fewer symptoms while on these medications.
+They are fast-acting and between of children have fewer symptoms while on these medications.